Regular Plasmid FLEX Conditional Gene Expression Vector (Cre-Switch)

 For further information about this vector system, please refer to the papers below.

-This vector is designed for Cre-mediated switching between expression of two ORFs in mammalian cells and animals.
+This FLEX plasmid is designed for Cre-mediated switching between expression of two ORFs in mammalian cells and animals.
 Expression is under the control of a user-selected promoter, and can be permanently switched from one user-selected ORF to another by co-expression of Cre recombinase.

 Switch-like regulation: Opposite orientation of the two ORFs ensures that while the ORF in the sense orientation is expressed, the ORF in the antisense orientation is repressed without any leaky gene expression.